Larwood Covered Bridge

 Managed by: Linn County

-Services: Vault toilet, picnic tables
+Amenities: Vault toilet and picnic tables

 Activities: Fishing and swimming